matthiasbuchner/matthiasbuchner.github.io/content/page/register.md

 - We planned the route on Strava and Komoot.
 It is possible the path will not accessible or usable.
 In this case, we’ll find a way around.
 - There is no hotel or camping planned along the route.
 If we are exhausted, we may powernap.
 - If your legs are sore... well that that's not a if, they will be for sure!

-If you are ok with everything above, you can join our Whatsapp group to get the latest update by clicking on this link: https://chat.whatsapp.com/DfmGTCBteumGDeTFORMbrE